db0x/spring-es-log/README.md

 * pro + no xml configuration is needed
 * neg - the first events are not logged to ES because the appender is armed after the spring-context is loaded

-Usage of additional %X{} parameters
+Usage of additional %X{...} parameters
 ===================================
 you can add new columns to the index using parameter and %X{...}